 Upon notification from us of a discrepancy, the provider has the right to explain information obtained from another party that may vary substantially from the information provided in the application and to submit corrections to the facts in dispute.
-The provider must submit a written explanation within 30 days to the Texas credentialing address above or appear before the credentialing committee if deemed necessary.
+The provider must submit a written explanation within 30 days to the Texas credentialing email address above.

-If a provider qualifies for expedited credentialing under Texas Insurance Code 1452, Subchapters C, D and E, regarding providers joining established medical groups or professional practices that are already contracted with us, our claims system will be able to process claims from the provider as if the provider was a network provider, no later than 30 days after receipt of a complete application, even the credentialing process has not yet been completed.
+If a provider qualifies for expedited credentialing under Texas Insurance Code 1452, Subchapters C, D and E, regarding providers joining established medical groups or professional practices that are already contracted with us, our claims system will be able to process claims from the provider as if the provider was a network provider, no later than 30 days after receipt of a complete application, even if the credentialing process has not yet been completed.